lukaszgryglicki/gha2pg/README.md

 Once saved, You can review those JSONs manually (they''re pretty printed)

+# Mutithreading

-# Mutithreading (for example cncftest.io server has 48 CPU cores):
+For example cncftest.io server has 48 CPU cores.

 Set those Ruby variables:
 ```
 $thr_n = 4  # Number of threads to process separate hours in parallel
 $thr_m = 4  # Number of threads to process separate JSON events in parallel
 ```
+If You have a powerful network, then prefer to put all CPU power to `$thr_n`.

+For example `$thr_n = 48`, `$thr_m = 1` - will be fastest with 48 CPUs/cores.

 # Results
 Usually there are about 40000 GitHub events in single hour.
-Running this program on a 5 days of data with org=kubernetes (and no repo set - which means all kubernetes repos) takes: 10 minutes 50 seconds.
+Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos).

+- Takes: 10 minutes 50 seconds.
-Generates 12002 JSONs in `jsons/` directory with summary size 165 Mb (each JSON is a single GitHub event).
+- Generates 12002 JSONs in `jsons/` directory with summary size 165 Mb (each JSON is a single GitHub event).
-To do so it processes about 21 Gb of data.
+- To do so it processes about 21 Gb of data.
-XZipped file: `kubernetes_events.tar.xz`.
+- XZipped file: `kubernetes_events.tar.xz`.

 # Future